Concatenate

 Input

-- Right text (STRING, Required): This is the second part of the text you want to combine.
-It will be added immediately after the 'Left text'.
+- Right Text: The second piece of text you want to combine, which will be placed immediately after the "Left Text".
+This is a required input.

 Output